 There are many roofing companies that perform ventilation installations incorrectly.
 We know this because we correct attic ventilation installation issues on dozens of houses every year.
 So why does this happen?
 It happens because some companies are pushed to install products they are not trained to install and the result can be very costly.

 Almost all homes have some sort of roof ventilation device installed on the roof.
 There are a variety of roof ventilation devices.
-Such devices include wind turbines, attic fans, ridge vents and boxed vents just to name a few.
+Such devices include wind turbines, attic fans, ridge vents, and boxed vents just to name a few.
 Soffit vents are roof ventilation devices installed underneath the eaves of a roof that extend past the warm wall line.
-When properly combined with other roof ventilation devices, soffit vents allow fresh air to enter into an attic creating air flow.
-They also reduce energy consumption and prolong the life span of the roof, A/C unit and building structure components.
+When properly combined with other roof ventilation devices, soffit vents allow fresh air to enter an attic creating airflow.
+They also reduce energy consumption and prolong the life span of the roof, A/C unit, and building structural components.